-The use of personal protective equipment (PPE) is always the last resort when no other measures can be taken to protect staff.
-Before choosing any PPE your employer must ensure that an assessment is made to determine whether the personal protective equipment provided is suitable.
+The use of personal protective equipment (PPE) is always the last resort when no other measures can be taken to protect staff or a residual risk remains after implementing other safety measures.
+Before choosing any PPE your employer must ensure that an assessment is made to determine whether the equipment provided is suitable.